Key Quote

 VICTORIAN MORALITY

-Victorian society placed enormous emphasis on moral self-improvement: the idea that individuals could and should constantly strive to become better.
+Victorian society placed enormous emphasis on moral self-improvementself-improvement — The active pursuit of personal moral, intellectual, or spiritual growth: the idea that individuals could and should constantly strive to become better.
 Scrooge's transformation embodies this ideal — but Dickens adds a social dimension: self-improvement must include responsibility to others, not merely personal piety.

 THE NOVELLA AS REFORM TOOL

 A Christmas Carol was immediately successful and widely discussed.
 It contributed to a growing public conversation about poverty, working conditions, and the responsibilities of wealth.
-While it did not directly change laws, it helped shift public sentiment (the general mood and opinion of society) toward greater compassion — exactly as Dickens intended.
+While it did not directly change laws, it helped shift public sentimentpublic sentiment — The prevailing mood, opinion, or attitude of the general public toward greater compassion — exactly as Dickens intended.

 Key Words